-But remember, it doesn’t actually matter how you start your novel when it’s still in first draft.
+Remember, it doesn’t actually matter how you start your novel when its the first draft.
 Just start writing.
 You may even start with the boring days if that helps you learn more about your character(s) and the world of your story.
-But you must solemnly swear that in the subsequent drafts you’ll search for the most compelling moment to reel the reader in.
+However, you must solemnly swear that in the subsequent drafts you’ll search for the most compelling moment to reel the reader in.

 What About Prologues?

 Prologues are a big nope.
 In the majority of cases, writing a story before the story begins is a waste of time.

 Here’s why: Most readers skip right over prologues and dive head-first into chapter one.
 And, if what you’re saying in the prologue is crucial to the story, why not just include it in the story?
 Only editors read prologues, and more than likely, they’re going to tell you to get rid of it.

 Don’t feel pressured to lay the foundation with a complicated back story.
 If you start with a compelling premise, you can take your time to weave in the back story throughout your novel.